Product Management Blog

 • A primer to Customer Journey Mapping

-A customer journey map is a visualisation of the phases a customer goes through when engaging with a product or service.
-It helps to tell the story of a customer’s experience with your brand from original engagement and into hopefully a long-term relationship.
-Almost any experience can be mapped, including the following examples: The online…
+A customer journey map is a tool that illustrates the various stages a customer goes through while interacting with a product or service.
+It provides an overview of a customer’s experience with your brand, starting from the initial interaction and progressing towards a potential long-term relationship.
+The aim of a customer journey map is to…

 • Scrum Product Owner (PSPO-A) Exam – A Guide